-Wisefund has often is a rather controversial P2B plaform.
-We have done our best to address all the
+Wisefund has often is a rather controversial P2B platform.
+We have done our best to address all the delinquent questions.

-  delinquent questions.

-  Investors should bear in mind that Wisefund is a very young platform that is offering a very niche

-  product, which is riskier than investing on a platform with a longer track record and investment

-  projects, backed by a mortgage.
+Investors should bear in mind that Wisefund is a very young platform that is offering a very niche product, which is riskier than investing on a platform with a longer track record and investment projects, backed by a mortgage.

-  In addition to that, there is an ongoing lawsuit against this company which suggest that you should

-  not transfer any money to wisefund.
+In addition to that, there is an ongoing lawsuit against this company which suggests that you should not transfer any money to Wisefund.

-  If you are just starting out with P2P lending, it’s good practice to start with platforms that offer

-  higher liquidity, higher protection, and lower returns.
+If you are just starting out with P2P lending, it’s good practice to start with platforms that offer higher liquidity, higher protection, and lower returns.

 Please note that not all information in this review is up to date or accurate as we don't have active collaboration with this platform.